hanpama/pgcc/README.md

 A connection contains its paginated edges and pagination info.

-* Cursors is a string which can uniquely specify the edge's position in the entire list.
+* A Cursor is a string which can uniquely identify the edge's position in the entire list.
 * Each edge has a node as its target, so the node ids are good to be cursors.

 ```
 town

-id        created
+id(pk)    created
 -------   ----------
 town-20   2019-09-06
 town-19   2019-09-05